Administrative and Operations Teams

 Half French half British, I’ve been very fortunate to travel to many countries, and live in a few of them.
 As a student, I attended l’école Française Jacques Prévert and the French Lycée in London.
 As a professional, I’ve worked in law in Belgium, as a teacher, a dean of students and assistant principal in France.
 All these experiences have allowed me to evolve in a multicultural and diverse environment.
 As an educator, my main focus was to empower students and make sure that they went into the world with all the necessary tools to flourish in anything they want.
 This is why I’m very proud to be part of the Lycée, to be part of a team dedicated to every student’s success and to be able to call New Orleans my new home.

 Hey there amazing humans!
 My name is Sam.
 I was born in New York, raised in Northern California, and received my undergraduate education at Occidental College.
 There I majored in Kinesiology and Critical Theory & Social Justice, and found a love for education.
 I earned my master’s degree at the University of San Diego in STEAM (Science Technology Engineering Art and Mathematics).
-I have been an educator in New Orleans for 14 years, 13 as a classroom teacher, and 3 as an administrator.
+I have been an educator in New Orleans since 2007, and an administrator since 2016.
 I am certified in General Science (6-12), and Middle School Math (4-8).
-As Lycée’s STEM Coordinator, I will be facilitating in the growth and development of Lycée’s STEM curriculum, materials, educators, and programs.
-I enjoy spending time with my 5-year-old daughter, doing ceramics, yoga, kickboxing, training, photographing, and traveling.
-If you have read this far and have ideas, connections, or donations to help improve and grow our STEM program, please email me at email@example.com.
+As Lycée’s STEM Coordinator, I will be facilitating the growth and development of Lycée’s STEM curriculum, materials, educators, and programs.
+I enjoy spending time with my daughter, doing ceramics, yoga, kickboxing, training, photography, and traveling.
+If you have read this far and have ideas, or connections to help improve and grow our STEM program, please email me at email@example.com.

 Coordinator of ESS – Johnson Campus